sohale/sohale.github.io/pages/presentations-talks.md

 2005: Prediction Error, Reiforcement Learning and the role of Dopamine

-2005: Neural Assemblies using Mean-field and Renewual Processes (van Hemmen et al)
+2005: Unifying framework for neuronal assembly dynamics: Neural Assemblies using Mean-field and Renewal Processes (Eggert, van Hemmen et al)

 2003-2005: (Lecturer of CS university courses at Math department, SUT)